George Tyndall: Career

 Upon graduation from medical school, Tyndall was selected for a residency in obstetrics and gynecology at Kaiser in Los Angeles.
 During his residency he focused on preventative care, and upon completion of residency he found an opening in the student health center at the University of Southern California.

-Tyndall practiced at the University of Southern California University Park Health Center and later the USC Engemann Student Health Center.
-He worked at the university from August 14, 1989 to June 21, 2016.
+Tyndall practiced at the University of Southern California University Park Health Center and later the U.S.C.
+Engemann Student Health Center.
+He worked at the university from August 14, 1989, to June 21, 2016.
 For the majority of this time, he was the only full-time gynecologist.

 Allegations of sexual abuse and harassment

 On May 16, 2018 the Los Angeles Times published an article investigating allegations of sexual abuse.
 Since the publication, hundreds of women have come forward accusing Tyndall of sexual abuse and racial discrimination.

 On June 26, 2019 Tyndall was arrested by the Los Angeles Police Department and charged with 29 felonies related to allegations by 16 women for incidents taking place from 2009 to 2016.
 The 29 felonies consist of 18 counts of sexual penetration and 11 counts of sexual battery by fraud.
 The victims were age 17 to 29, had evidence to support claims, and fell within the statute of limitations.
 George Tyndall pleaded not guilty to the charges.
 Bail was set to $2.1 million and later lowered to $1.6 million.
-On July 9, 2020, prosecutors added 6 additional charges of sexual assault and battery: 5 counts of sexual penetration and 1 additional count of sexual battery by fraud.
+On July 9, 2020, prosecutors added six additional charges of sexual assault and battery: five counts of sexual penetration and one additional count of sexual battery by fraud.

 On May 23, 2019 the University of Southern California released unsealed documents related to Tyndall's employment under federal court order.
-The records include student complaints, internal correspondence between Tyndall and USC employees, and Tyndall's performance evaluations.
-Much of the correspondence is with Larry Neinstein, then-executive director of the USC ESHC, who died in 2016.
+The records include student complaints, internal correspondence between Tyndall and U.S.C. employees, and Tyndall's performance evaluations.
+Much of the correspondence is with Larry Neinstein, then-executive director of the U.S.C.
+E.S.H.C., who died in 2016.

-Since the release of the initial Los Angeles Times article published on May 16, 2018, hundreds of USC students and alumni have come forward with allegations of sexual abuse, assault, battery, and harassment.
+Following the release of the initial Los Angeles Times article published on May 16, 2018, hundreds of U.S.C. students and alumni have come forward with allegations of sexual abuse, assault, battery, and harassment.
 Over the years, many patients reported that Tyndall was unprofessional, creepy, or made them feel "uncomfortable and violated."
 There were multiple requests to change providers and not see Tyndall again.
-Complaints were generally addressed internally by USC Engemann Student Health Center executive director, Larry Neinstein.
+Complaints were generally addressed internally by U.S.C.
+Engemann Student Health Center executive director, Larry Neinstein.